How we work

 The ISS is registered as a non-profit trust in South Africa and is accountable to a board of trustees.

-Dr Solange Rosa is Director of the Bertha Centre for Social Innovation and Entrepreneurship at the Graduate School of Business, University of Cape Town, South Africa.
-She has been an independent public policy consultant, associate faculty adviser with the Allan Gray Centre for Values-based Leadership at UCT, and lecturer at the UCT Graduate School of Business and UCT School of Economics.
+Dr Solange Rosa is Director of the Bertha Centre for Social Innovation and Entrepreneurship at the University of Cape Town's (UCT) Graduate School of Business.
+She has been an independent public policy consultant, associate faculty adviser at UCT's Allan Gray Centre for Values-based Leadership, and lecturer at the UCT Graduate School of Business and UCT School of Economics.
 Solange also headed the Western Cape government's Policy and Strategy Unit in the Department of the Premier.

-Dr Wendy Ngoma is the Chief Executive Officer of a management consulting firm and an alumnus of the INSEAD Social Entrepreneurship Programme.
-She is the former director of the Wits Business School at the University of the Witwatersrand, South Africa, and worked as an academic at the Wits Graduate School of Public Management.
+Dr Wendy Ngoma is the former acting deputy director-general for institutional planning and support at the Department of Science and Innovation.
+She is also a former director of the Wits Business School and has worked as an academic at the Wits Graduate School of Government.
+She is an alumnus of the INSEAD Social Entrepreneurship Programme.

 Advisory Council